Chapter 7. Technology Previews

 In Red Hat Enterprise Linux 8, Kernel Transport Layer Security (KTLS) is provided as a Technology Preview.
 KTLS handles TLS records using the symmetric encryption or decryption algorithms in the kernel for the AES-GCM cipher.
 KTLS also provides the interface for offloading TLS record encryption to Network Interface Controllers (NICs) that support this functionality.

-kexec fast reboot as a Technology Preview
+kexec fast reboot feature is available as Technology Preview

 eBPF available as a Technology Preview